 Find out why spatchcocking your turkey—that is, cutting out the backbone and flattening it out before roasting—is the fastest, easiest route to a juicy bird.

-Are you thinking about brining your holiday turkey this year?
+Thinking about brining your holiday turkey?
 You might want to reconsider: Dry-brining delivers juicy meat with more intense flavor.